lifewatch/eurobis/README.md

 ## Usage:

 - `getemodbiodata(dasid = "4662")`   - download data from a single dataset.
 Use the dasid obtained through the http://www.emodnet-biology.eu/data-catalog (the id from the url)

 - `getemodbiodata(aphiaid = "141433")` - download data from a single taxon.
 Use the id obtained through www.marinespecies.org

-- `getemodbiodata(dasid = "1884", type ="basic")` - download data only for 8 essential collumns (see http://www.emodnet-biology.eu/node/172#Basic)
+- `getemodbiodata(dasid = "1884", type ="basic")` - download data only for 8 essential columns (see http://www.emodnet-biology.eu/node/172#Basic)

 - `getemodbiodata(dasid = c("1884","618", "5780" ), aphiaid = "2036", startyear = "1980", endyear = "2010")`